 Technically gymkhana is a term that originated in India, and means something akin to ‘gymnasium’ or ‘sporting club’.
 The type of gymkhana shown in racing car videos, however, borrowed its name from the equestrian version, which is also known as O-Mok-See, or simply ‘pattern horse racing’.

-O-Mok-See originates from the Blackfeet American Indians, who would prepare for battle with 'o-mak-see pass-kan', which means 'Riding big dance'.
-Riders would dress for battle and then ride away from their camp, only to return at speed, riding around the camp and then into the center, where they would ride in time to music.
+O-Mok-See originates from the Blackfeet American Indians, who would prepare for battle with ‘o-mak-see pass-kan’, which means ‘Riding big dance’.
+Riders would dress for battle and then ride away from their camp, only to return at speed, riding around the camp and then into the center, where they would ride in time to the music.